slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On gratitude

 <!--
+> *"A man's character is his fate."
+-- Heraclitus*

 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich."
 -- Lao Tzu*